onehundredfeet/heapsx/README.md

 # heapsx
-A Haxe engine built on heaps.io.
+A Haxe game engine built on heaps.io.